yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Use keys with small public key representations, like ECDSA; or
 * Use certificate compression.

-TLS offers different mechanisms to achieve the latter:

-* For TLS 1.3, the `compress_certificate` extension is defined in {{?RFC8879}}.
+To achieve the latter, TLS 1.3 defines the `compress_certificate` extension in
-* For TLS 1.2 the `cached_info` extension is defined in {{?RFC7924}}.

-Note that while {{?RFC8879}} compression applies to all handshakes that successfully negotiate the extension, {{?RFC7924}} necessitates a successful full handshake before any caching can take place.

-See also {{Section 5 of RFC8879}} and {{Section 7 of RFC7924}} for security and privacy considerations associated with the use of the respective certificate compression technique.
-To clarify: CRIME-style attacks on TLS compression do not apply to certificate compression.
+{{?RFC8879}}.
+See also {{Section 5 of RFC8879}} for security and privacy considerations associated with its use.
+To clarify, CRIME-style attacks on TLS compression do not apply to certificate compression.

+Due to middlebox interference, RFC8879-style compression is not available in TLS 1.2.
+In theory, the `cached_info` extension defined in {{?RFC7924}} could be used, but it is not widely enough supported to be considered a practical alternative.

 ## TLS Session Resumption
 {: #rec-resume}